AdaCore/spark2014/docs/guidance/main.rst

 proof level, the more precise the results and the longer the analysis.

 Launch GNATprove in proof mode on your project by selecting the :menuselection:`SPARK --> Prove All` menu.
-In the GPS panel, select :guilabel:`0` as the value of :guilabel:`Proof level`, check the :guilabel:`Multiprocessing` box, uncheck the :guilabel:`Report checks proved` box, and click :guilabel:`Execute`.
-The following snapshot shows the popup window from GPS with these settings:
+In the GNAT Studio panel, select :guilabel:`0` as the value of :guilabel:`Proof level`, check the :guilabel:`Multiprocessing` box, uncheck the :guilabel:`Report checks proved` box, and click :guilabel:`Execute`.
+The following snapshot shows the popup window from GNAT Studio with these settings:

 .. image:: _static/prove.png
    :align: center
-   :alt: Popup window from GPS for "prove" mode
+   :alt: Popup window from GNAT Studio for "prove" mode

 GNATprove should output the following messages, possibly followed by a number of messages pointing to potential problems in your program::